razgarabedi/Forumify/README.md

 └── tsconfig.json       # TypeScript configuration
 ```

-This README provides a comprehensive overview of the ForumLite application, its features, setup instructions, and key considerations.
+This README provides a comprehensive overview of the Rexerium Forum application, its features, setup instructions, and key considerations.